-Also on the menu are yoga retreats in the forest and garden parties with a line-up of local and international DJs.
+Also on the menu of the festival are yoga retreats in the forest and garden parties with a line-up of local and international DJs.

-Most events will take place at Borneo744 and the Old Courthouse, with other standalone events hosted in places around Kuching.
+INK Kuching will take place at Borneo744 while Rainforests of the World, the International Indigenous Film Festival, and Primates: At the Origin, will happen at the Old Courthouse.
+Other standalone events will be hosted in places around Kuching.
 All the shows, installations and exhibitions are free upon registration for the public.
-For the Sarawak the Indigenous Journey performance and the First People Party concert you will also only need to register online to attend.

 Accommodation during the festival and flights